Sic4rio/MALWA/README.md

 # MALWA
+If you don't know what you are doing please don't touch these files, these files are as distructive as poison☣️

   # VIRUSES ALERT
 These file are only for educational purpose.
 Don't use these files to harsh anyone instead learn something.